vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. When prompted to Sign, enter the Azure account credentials associated with your free pass.

     > **NOTE**: If you are not using a free or promotional account, you may be responsible for fees associated with the Azure services that you will be using.
-We recommend using a single Azure resource group for all resources during the lab and deleting that resource group before exiting the lab virtual machine environment.
+We recommend using the suggested Azure resource groups for all resources during the lab and deleting those resource groups before exiting the lab virtual machine environment.

     Once you have signed in, the **Custom deployment** page will be displayed.